Starting your career

 Most universities accept a wide range of qualifications, giving you the option of applying directly from school or going to college first.

-At college, you could do an HNC in Care and Administrative Practice.
+At college, you could do an HNC in Healthcare Practice.
 With an HNC in Occupational Therapy Support, some universities may let you start your degree in year 2.

-Three universities in Scotland offer undergraduate programmes in Occupational Therapy, approved by the HCPC:
+In Scotland, 3 universities offer undergraduate programmes in Occupational Therapy approved by the Health and Care Professions Council (HCPC):

 - Glasgow Caledonian University